phalcon-orphanage/docs/en/registry.md

 public function get(
     string $element,
     mixed $defaultValue = null,
-    bool $insensitive = true,
     string $cast = null
 ):  mixed
 ```

 Using `get()` offers three extra parameters.
 When `$defaultValue` is defined in the call and the element is not found, `$defaultValue` will be returned.
-By default `$insensitive` is set to `true`, making searches in the collection case insensitive.
-Setting this value to `false` will make the search for the element in a case sensitive manner.
 The `cast` parameter accepts a string that defines what the returned value will be casted.
 The available values are:

 - `array`
 - `bool`